 Diehl BGT Defence awarded a contract to Ultra Electronics Precision Air Systems for the development of the high-pressure pure air generator (HiPPAG) and solenoid valves for the guided missile in April 2009.
 The HiPPAG system is used as a cooling gas compressor unit, while the solenoid valves are used for gas distribution to the IR detectors.

 The IRIS-T SL guided missile performed its first ballistic test firing at the Overberg Test Range in South Africa in October 2009.

 Diehl BGT Defence conducted two test firings of the missile and demonstrated its mechanical and aerodynamic capabilities as well as operational performance at the Overberg Test Range in May 2011.
 The first prototype of the IRIS-T SL missile was test fired against a drone in December 2012.

-The missile was successfully test fired from IRIS-T SLM ground based air defence system at the Overberg test range in January 2014.
+The missile was test fired from IRIS-T SLM ground based air defence system at the Overberg test range in January 2014.
 The guided missile qualification was completed in January 2015.

 IRIS-T SL missile design and features

 The vertical-launched, light-weight, interoperable IRIS-T SL missile can be launched by the IRIS-T SLM/SLS missile launchers.